 Scholl provides a range of products for treating corns on your feet.

-With the Corn Express Pen you apply the softening liquid daily, which breaks down the hard skin of the corn.
+With the Corn Complete Removal Pen you apply the softening liquid daily, which breaks down the hard skin of the corn.
 Alongside this, you simply use the scraper to exfoliate the top layers of the corn once every three days.
 This reduces the thickness, quickly reliving both the pressure and the pain.
 You should be able to see visible results within just five days.

 As its name suggests, the Scholl Complete Corn Treatment Kit is a complete kit for the relief and removal of painful corns.
 The kit contains Salicylic acid, a keratolytic which breaks down corns.1 The soft cushioning pads offer pain relief, protect the healthy skin surrounding your corns and provide continued pressure relief and cushioning.